Anna Duggar Divorce: Is Josh Duggar’s Wife Finally Leaving Him?

 Later, it was revealed that Josh had created an account on cheating website Ashley Madison.
 Josh went away to a faith-based sexual addiction treatment facility in Illinois, but the damage had been done.
 TLC canceled 19 Kids and Counting.

 So why is Anna Duggar filing for divorce now, two years after news of her husband’s extra-marital shenanigans broke?
-As The Daily Mail reports, it turns out that there is a lawsuit brewing, and it’s in relation to those molestation allegations.
+As The Daily Mail reported, it turns out that there is a lawsuit brewing, and it’s in relation to those molestation allegations.
 It’s likely that Josh, and other members of the Duggar family, will have to testify in that lawsuit, and Anna just doesn’t want the humiliation.

 “Anna is sickened by the lawsuit, it is a major reason she is divorcing Josh.”